I just got back from a trip to Iceland and London, England.

 On the way to the airport, I would recommend visiting the Ponksafn Islands (Iceland Punk Rock Museum) and Rokksafn Islands, ostensibly the Iceland Museum of Rock N Roll.
 I was like the only visitor, and had the entire place to myself.
 Some great exhibits for Of Mice and Men, Bjork and, of course, Sigur Ros.

-Oh, yeah, and I got a private tour of Sigur Ros‘ recording studio studio outside of the city.
+Oh, yeah, and I got a private tour of Sigur Ros‘ recording studio studio.
 That was maybe the best part of my entire trip.